 - Net Impact National Conference: The Center for Sustainable Business Practices annually sends graduate students to the national Net Impact conference The event brings together more than 2,000 students and professionals for three days of panels, keynotes, and networking.

 - Case Competitions: Many first- and second-year MBA students compete and participate in case competitions, gaining valuable case analysis and problem solving skills and experience.
 UO Net Impact helps facilitate these opportunities.

-- GoGreen PDX: UO Net Impact student participate in Portland’s largest sustainable business conferences, getting the opportunity to learn from business leaders, network with employers, and gather information that helped shape the chapter's programs during the year.
+- GoGreen: UO Net Impact student participate in Northwest’s largest sustainable business conferences, getting the opportunity to learn from business leaders, network with employers, and gather information that helped shape the chapter's programs during the year.